 Crispy Mini Dumpling Cups

-These super easy dumpling cups are everything you love about juicy dumplings, in party bite form.
-Just mix your dumpling filling, press wonton wrappers into a muffin pan, fill and bake.
+These super easy dumpling cups are everything you love about juicy dumplings, with no folding, pleating, or fiddly wrapping required.
+Just mix your dumpling filling, press wonton wrappers into a muffin pan, fill, and bake.
 Top with a zingy cucumber salsa and lots of lovely dumpling dipping sauce to serve.

 You’ll also need a mini muffin pan for this recipe – I use this one.